 The journal accepts contributions from a broad range of research fields, such as historical ecology, political ecology, rural development, landscape ecology, palaeo-ecology, archaeology, anthropology, sociology, history, agriculture, forestry and geography.

-The journal is published by Stockholm University Press and supported by a grant from The Joint Committee for Nordic Research Councils in the Humanities and Social Sciences (NOS-HS), which allows us combine high quality peer-review and copy edit service with low cost open access.
-We use the grant to cover 50% of the Author Processing Charges (APCs), so that authors currently pay only £187.50.
-This can most often be sourced from research grants or library open access funds held by your institution.
+Rural Landscapes is an open access journal run by researchers (not for profit) and published by Stockholm University Press.
+We have received financial support from The Joint Committee for Nordic Research Councils in the Humanities and Social Sciences (NOS-HS), which allows us to publish articles fully open access without author fees (Author Processing Charges, APC).
+In those cases where authors can rely on institutional funds (e.g. research grants or library open access funds) to have the APC covered, we advise authors to use those funds, so that we can prioritize to cover the APC for all authors who can’t rely on institutional funding.
+See the Submissions page for more information about the APCs.
 If you have not already spoken to your institution regarding potential open access funds, then we recommend that you do so, as they are now a common option (and will show your library that there is a demand for such a fund).

 All the best